 Whether it happens to be storm watching as the seas crash over the top of the Longships Lighthouse, taking in the awe-inspiring views from the First and Last Point or having a picture taken at the famous signpost, Land’s End is alive with possibility.

-New for the 2015 season, the interactive Shaun the Sheep Experience is a joint venture between Heritage Great Britain PLC and Aardman Animations, costing half a million pounds.
+New for the 2018 season, Aardman Presents, ‘A Grand Experience’, a cracking and baaa-rilliantly interactive experience for all ages featuring iconic characters Wallace & Gromit, Morph and Shaun the Sheep.
 With a range of other ‘pay as you go’ attractions designed to keep families entertained throughout the summer months, including Arthur’s Quest, an interactive exhibition that takes guests on a journey of discovery, and Greeb Farm, a restored 200 year old Cornish farmstead where young and old can meet the animals, Land’s End is a truly absorbing day out.

 With a state-of-the-art 100 seater 4D Cinema immersing guests in a cutting edge Jurassic adventure, as well as an ‘end to end’ exhibition featuring extraordinary tales of the ‘end to enders’ and their outlandish modes of transport, Land’s End is West Cornwall’s ‘must visit’ destination.

 Land’s End is also blessed with a range of food and drink to suit all tastes.
 The Cornish Pantry offers a selection of hot and cold meals and light refreshments, including local favourites such as Cornish Pasties and cream teas, while the Land’s End Restaurant has been beautifully refurbished with a contemporary look.
 When it comes to retail therapy, Land’s End provides an equally charming haven for even the most discerning shopper, from delicious local produce such as Cornish fudge, ales and ciders to great quality leisurewear and branded souvenirs.